culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/process-overview.Rmd

 The goal of this step is to find correspondences of features across different views.

-The software will attempt to match features in two or more images or more ideally.
+The software will attempt to match features in two or more images, ideally seeking a reliable outcome.
 We want a reliable result.